GSA/open-gsa-redesign/_apidocs/site-scanning-api.md

 In addition to querying the data via API, you can also [download it directly](#download-the-data-directly) as a CSV or JSON file.

+For substantial detail about how the scans work and the nature of the data contained within this API, refer to the [Technical Details page on the program website](https://digital.gov/guides/site-scanning/technical-details/).

 <p><small><a href="#">Back to top</a></small></p>

 ## Getting Started